kyletolle/the-mechanism-collection/index.md

 the All and gaped in flaw.
 A regression of the whole inflicted by a shudder of the evolutionary advance.

 A cord snapped.
-Tension on it from every direction and angle multiplying in one area, lessening in another - creating chaotic pressure gradients.
-This rupture quickly emanated… tension differentials shearing other strings… bubbling, spreading, conflagrating.
+Tension on it from every direction and angle multiplied in one area, lessened in another - creating chaotic pressure gradients.
+This rupture quickly emanated… tension differentials sheared other strings… bubbled, spread, conflagrated.

 The cacophony sent shock waves through the All that propagated and unraveled the All to the Ruin of the strings.
 And thus erupted and was born the Void.